 What is Surfing?

 This sport started as an essential activity in Polynesian culture.
-It goes back to the 4th-century AD when Polynesians made their way to the Hawaiian Islands from Tahiti and Marquesas Islands.
+It goes back to the 4th century AD when Polynesians made their way to the Hawaiian Islands from Tahiti and the Marquesas Islands.
 These folks brought with them their colorful customs.
 One of which is playing on waves using their Paipo boards.

 Surf riding is also linked to riding waves on planks and single canoe hulls.
 Historians also believe in its connection to fishing.
 The ancient Peru culture surfed on reed watercraft fishing.

-Surfing was introduced to the western world when three teenage Hawaiian princes took a break from their boarding school in 1885.
-They brought to their trip to Santa Cruz, California, their custom-shaped redwood boards, and rode the mouth of San Lorenzo River.
+Surfing was introduced to the Western world when three teenage Hawaiian princes took a break from their boarding school in 1885.
+They brought to their trip to Santa Cruz, California, their custom-shaped redwood boards, and rode the mouth of the San Lorenzo River.

 Surfing is more than just a sport nowadays.
 It is now a culture that waves represent diversely.
 Some riders surf as a recreational activity, while others make it the center of their lives.
 It is most dominant in the US and Hawaii; however, its popularity is slowly getting known in other parts of the world.